shivammathur/test-setup-php/UPGRADE.md

 ## Deprecated `ForeignKeyConstraint` methods, properties and behavior

-The following `ForeignKeyConstraint` methods and property have been deprecated:
+The following `ForeignKeyConstraint` methods and properties have been deprecated:

 - `ForeignKeyConstraint::getForeignTableName()`, `ForeignKeyConstraint::getQuotedForeignTableName()`,
   `ForeignKeyConstraint::getUnqualifiedForeignTableName()`, `ForeignKeyConstraint::$_foreignTableName` – use